chochodev/GroceryApp/INSTALLATION.md

 Note: Ignore any warning messages during the migration process and proceed.

+## Migration issues
-4. If you encounter any migration issues while using the development server after updating the `models.py` file, it is recommended to delete specific folders in your project's root directory to resolve the issues.
+If you encounter any migration issues while using the development server after updating the `models.py` file, it is recommended to delete specific folders in your project's root directory to resolve the issues.

 Note: This will delete all the data in the database